JagrajBenipal/ActiveDirectory-Attack-Simulation/readme.md

 ---

 ### Step 2: Configuring Active Directory
 I installed and configured Active Directory on the Domain Controller (VM1).
-I created a new domain, `myfir.local`, and set up organizational units like HR and IT to mirror a realistic corporate structure.
+I created a new domain, `mydfir.local`, and set up organizational units like HR and IT to mirror a realistic corporate structure.
 I also added a test user, `jbenipal`, under the HR unit to simulate an employee account.

 ![AD User Management](jagraj-benipal-in-ad.png)
 *Active Directory Users and Computers showing the user `jbenipal` added to the HR organizational unit.*